 All your hard work has paid off, and your jewelry is selling like hotcakes.

-This is where your ecommerce website builder can really shine, thanks to inventory tracking.
+This is where an ecommerce website builder can really shine, thanks to inventory tracking.
 Inventory tracking is where you manage your orders and track stock levels – it’s important to avoid selling the same product twice, or missing customer orders!

 This means you don’t have to be constantly glued to your screen, and frees up time for other important tasks (or a well-earned cup of coffee).

-- Manage Your Stock – track inventory levels as you sell.
+- Manage your stock – track inventory levels as you sell.